codio/knowledge/source/instructors/getstarted/howto.rst

  .. note::
-    All videos are configured to start at the 8-second mark for optimal viewing experience.
+    All embedded videos start at 8 seconds and are muted by default for a consistent, accessible experience.